 (5) ruling that her aggravated assault conviction constituted a dangerous crime against children pursuant to Arizona Revised Statutes Annotated (A.R.S.) section 13-604.01 (1989).

-We find no error in the trial court's rulings on issues one through four, and affirm defendant's convictions on all counts.
-We conclude that the trial court misinterpreted A.R.S. section 13-604.01 and the Arizona Supreme Court's holding in State v.
-Williams, 175 Ariz.
-98, 854 P.2d 131 (1993), and we vacate defendant's sentence on the aggravated assault conviction (Count II) and remand for resentencing on that count.
+We find no error in the trial court’s rulings on issues one through four, and affirm defendant’s convictions on all counts.
+We conclude that the trial court misinterpreted A.R.S. section 13-604.01 and the Arizona Supreme Court’s holding in State

 FACTUAL AND PROCEDURAL HISTORY

 On the evening of November 18, 1991, while driving with a suspended license and a blood alcohol concentration of at least 0.23, defendant ran a stop sign at the intersection of 96th Street and the Apache Trail in Mesa.
-Defendant's Mazda truck struck the passenger side of a Chevrolet truck driving on Apache Trail.
-The Chevrolet truck burst into flames upon impact, killing the truck's driver.
-Defendant's three children were in the Mazda when the accident occurred.
-Two of the children were basically unharmed, but defendant's son sustained burns on his hands, face, and back, a complex laceration on his lower back, and a possible skull fracture.
+Defendant’s Mazda track struck the passenger side of a Chevrolet track driving on Apache Trail.
+The Chevrolet truck burst into flames upon impact, killing the track’s driver.
+Defendant’s three children were in the Mazda when the accident occurred.
+Two of the children were basically unharmed, but defendant’s son sustained burns on his hands, face, and back, a complex laceration on his lower back, and a possible skull fracture.

 Defendant was indicted on charges of manslaughter, aggravated assault, two counts of endangerment, and two counts of aggravated DUI.
 At trial, defendant testified that she had consumed “a couple of beers” the evening of the accident.
 The Department of Public Safety criminalist who tested defendant’s blood testified, however, that a person matching defendant’s physical characteristics would have had to consume the equivalent of ten beers to obtain a 0.23 blood alcohol concentration.

-Defendant admitted that she had failed to stop at the stop sign, but testified that she had "slowed down" at the intersection.
-The *66 Department of Public Safety accident reconstructionist who investigated the accident testified that defendant's truck was traveling forty miles per hour when it struck the victim's truck.
+Defendant admitted that she had failed to stop at the stop sign, but testified that she had “slowed down” at the intersection.
+The *66 Department of Public Safety accident recon-structionist who investigated the accident testified that defendant’s truck was traveling forty miles per hour when it struck the victim’s truck.
 He further testified that, had defendant stopped at the stop sign and then proceeded, her truck would have been traveling approximately fifteen miles per hour when it reached the point of collision.

 A jury found defendant guilty of all charges.
 The trial court imposed the maximum, aggravated term of fifteen years imprisonment on the manslaughter charge.
 Defendant also received sentences of one and one-half years for one of the endangerment counts, time already served for the other endangerment count, and two and one-half years for each of the aggravated DUI counts.
 These sentences were to run concurrently.

-The State alleged in the indictment that the aggravated assault charge, which was premised on the injuries sustained by defendant's son, constituted a dangerous crime against children pursuant to A.R.S. section 13-604.01, and the trial court agreed.
-The court mitigated defendant's sentence by the maximum allowable amount of five years, but was nevertheless required by section 13-604.01 to sentence her to a twelve-year term.
+The State alleged in the indictment that the aggravated assault charge, which was premised on the injuries sustained by defendant’s son, constituted a dangerous crime against children pursuant to AR.S. section 13-604.01, and the trial court agreed.
+The court mitigated defendant’s sentence by the maximum allowable amount of five years, but was nevertheless required by section 13-604.01 to sentence her to a twelve-year term.
 This sentence was to be served consecutively to her other sentences.
 Under section 13-604.01, defendant is ineligible for release on any basis until she has served the entire sentence.
 See A.R.S. § 13-604.01(B), (D), (E).
 Defendant timely appealed her convictions and sentences.

 DISCUSSION